-A rug is typically the first thing you see when you walk into a room.
-It sets the tone for the entire space and adds some warmth to your floors.
-When people visit your home, they notice the rug and make judgments about your style and taste.
-So what’s the best way to position an area rug in your living room?
-Follow these tips to find out how to position an area rug in your living room!
+A rug is usually the primary aspect you notice whilst you stroll into a room.
+It sets the tone for the complete space and provides some warm temperature in your floors.
+When humans go to your property, they word the rug and make judgments approximately your style and taste.
+So what is the first-rate manner to Position Area Rug In Living Room?
+Follow those tips to discover a way to position a place rug in your dwelling room!

 1. What Type of Flooring do you Have?